hicommonwealth/commonwealth/packages/chain-events/cosmos-chain-testing/README.md

 ## Setup

-The easiest way to access the tool is to run `yarn cosmos:testnet` this will create a docker deployment with two endpoints.
+The easiest way to access the tool is to run `yarn cosmos:build` this will create a docker deployment with two endpoints.
 The following networking configuration is as follows:
-1. RPD - `0.0.0.0:26657`
+1. RPC - `localhost:5050/rpc`
-2. LCD (REST API) - `0.0.0.0:1337`
+2. LCD (REST API) - `localhost:5050/lcd/`

 ## Testing